gyurco/gstmcu/README.md

 # Testbench

 The tb/ directory contains a testbench, which runs the circuits to generate waveforms for several frames.
 Also an rgb file is created using a RAM dump.
+It requires Verilator for running the tests and generate the .vcd file, and ffmpeg to convert the .rgb output to .png.
 To run the test:

 ```